 Progressive web apps can solve many different problems and can be used for specific situations.
 Google shares the success stories of companies which implemented a PWA as interesting case studies.

-One of the best known success stories is probably Flipkart.
+One of the best-known success stories is probably Flipkart.
 It is India’s largest e-commerce site that was rebuilt as a PWA in 2015.
-This move brought 70% increase in conversion rate (the percentage of visitors who take a desired action) and 200% time on site increase.
+This move brought a 70% increase in conversion rate (the percentage of visitors who take the desired action) and 200% time on site increase.
 After implementing an Add to Home Screen prompt, 60% of all visits to Flipkart come from people launching the app from the home screen icon.

 For the technically inclined: How to turn a web app into a PWA?

 All the magic is contained in three technical components that work together and change regular web app into Progressive Web App with native-like experience.
-When Chrome or Firefox on Android recognize the PWA, they will be automatically ready to install it to the home screen.
-Users will see a special icon, an option in the browser menu, or a simple dialog where they can install the app.
+When Chrome or Firefox on Android recognizes the PWA, they will be automatically ready to install it to the home screen.
+Users will see a special icon, an option in the browser menu, or a simple dialogue window where they can install the app.

 The following components are required to build a Progressive Web App.